-The basic goals of the book remain the same-namely, to provide students with a manageable number of selections that present readable, thoughtful, and diverse perspectives across a broad range of issues related to American government.
+The basic goals of the book remain the same-namely, to provide students with a manageable number of selections that present readable, succinct, thoughtful, and diverse perspectives across a broad range of issues related to American government.

-We would like to take this opportunity to thank Bert Lummus, Political Science Editor at McGraw-Hill for his encouragement and assistance with this book over a period of several years.
-In addition, a very special debt of gratitude is owed to Fred H. Burns, who had primary editorial responsibility for this latest edition of Points of View.
-His keen eye for detail was instrumental in helping us to improve both the style and content of the final manuscript.
+We would like to extend our thanks to a number of individuals who made valuable contributions to this project.
+A special debt of gratitude is owed to Amy Hill who had primary editorial responsibility for this latest edition and whose keen eye for detail was instrumental in improving the style and content of the final manuscript.